 The safety of our visitors, staff and volunteers is our top priority.
 We have introduced the following measures to help with social distancing;

 We are operating a separate entrance and exit.

-There is a keep left system in place throughout the building.
+There is a one way system in place throughout the building.
 Please follow the signage.

-Members of staff will also be on hand to direct you.
+Members of staff and volunteers will also be on hand to direct you.